yasminahobeika/Decision_Tree_Implementation_From_Scratch/README.md

 ## Next Steps

-* Impelement pruning to prevent overfitting
+* Impelement pruning to prevent overfitting.
 * Optimise for parallel processing so that this DT can be used for bagging and random forest implementations efficiently.